 Ongoing training is crucial to your success as a business owner.
 One of the misconceptions is that online schools can help you grow as an independent.
 Reality is less certain than that.
 Online schools offer cookie-cutter training, with virtually no guidance or support.
-On the other hand, a committed franchise can offer vastly superior, instructor led, training.
+On the other hand, a committed franchise can offer vastly superior, instructor-led, training.
 Additionally, many states require field training with another inspector.
 For example, in Alabama, you need to complete 35 inspections to be licensed.
 In Delaware, this jumps to 75 inspections with “active oversight.”
 As an independent, it can be difficult to find a competitor to train you well.
 However, as a franchisee, you have access to trainers and mentors.
 You receive certifications in ancillary services to build a strong foundation.
 Ongoing training and certifications is a key differentiator for franchises.
 It is one of the biggest challenges independent home inspectors face.

 Furthermore, you need business training to succeed as an owner.
-Franchises can offer 360 degree training with a focus on professional and personal development.
+Franchises can offer 360-degree training with a focus on professional and personal development.
 You learn critical skills and receive support for crucial areas such as planning and budgeting, managing books, and tax planning.
 You also learn how to build lasting relationships with agents and clients.
 As an independent, it may take several years of trial and error.
 Whereas a franchise system will train you on the do’s and don’ts from the start.

 Mentorship For A Path To Success

-Many struggles for independent home inspectors can be traced to lack of mentorship.
-Businesses owners with mentors experience a 5-year survival rate of 70 percent.
+Many struggles for independent home inspectors can be traced to a lack of mentorship.
+Business owners with mentors experience a 5-year survival rate of 70 percent.
 This is substantially higher than for those without mentors.
 With a franchise, you gain peers and mentors who are interested in helping you and accelerating your growth while avoiding mistakes that are devastating to a small business.
 Whereas, independents start out with no mentoring and collegial connections.
-They have to build these connections on their own, and often times with competitors.
+They have to build these connections on their own, and oftentimes with competitors.
 With a franchise, you don’t have the stress of finding industry experts willing to help; peer relationships and mentorships come as standard.